assert-justice/gum/README.md

 ### Install

-`install [url]`: Clone a library into the deps folder and configure it.
+`install`: Add a library to the deps folder and configure it.

+- `--url [url]`: Clone from the following url.

+- `--new [name]`: Create a new library with the given name.

 - `-d -dll`: Configure library as dynamically linked.
 Static is a default.
+Not currently implemented all libraries are static.

 - `-m --manual`: Indicates that headers should not be automatically placed in the project's include file.
 For pesky libraries with specific include instructions.

 - `--defer_build`: Indicates that a library should not be built yet.
 Default is to build on install.
+Not currently implemented, gum will not build libraries until told to do so explicitly.

 ### Add Commit Push